dylan-lang/opendylan/documentation/website/source/documentation/index.rst

     Notes and thoughts on how to format your Dylan code.
 This is the style guide that we aspire to adhere to in the Open Dylan sources.

+`Dylan Enhancement Proposals <../proposals/index.html>`_

+    A series of proposals for improvements to the Open Dylan implementation and related libraries.

 .. raw:: html

      <hr>